noahjkrueger/326-dubblestuforeo/docs/final.md

 - A count of likes the post has
 - A list of keys used for querying posts

-## URL Routes/Mappings (TODO)
+## URL Routes/Mappings
-**TODO:** List all endpoints and write a description of each.
-MS3 Instructions:

-     A final up-to-date table of all the URL routes that your application supports and a short description
-     of what those routes are used for.
-You should also indicate any authentication and permissions on those routes.
-     - /currentuser
+### /currentuser

 Gets the current user.
 User must be logged in.

-     - /login
+### /login

 Logs the user in.
 User must use a username and password to log in.

-     - /logout
+### /logout

 Logs the user out.
 User must be logged in.

-     - /user_create
+### /user_create

 Creates a new user.
 Must be created using a username and password.

-     - /user
+### /user

 Gets a specific user's page.
 Used when clicking someone's profile.

-     - /user_update
+### /user_update

 Allows the user to update their password, biography, or profile image.
 User must be logged in and supply the password of their account.

-     - /user_delete
+### /user_delete

 Allows the user to delete their account.
 The user must be logged in and must supply the password of their account.

-     - /post_create
+### /post_create

 Allows the user to create a new post.
 The user must be logged in.

-     - /post
+### /post

 Gets a specific post's page.

-     - /post_update
+### /post_update

 Allows the user to update thier post.
 Must be logged into the account that owns the post.

-     - /post_delete
+### /post_delete

 Allows the user to delete their post.

-     - /query
+### /query

 Gets a specific search query, shows the posts that match the query.

-     - /feed
+### /feed

 Gets a users feed based on their following.
 The user must be logged in, otherwise the default feed will show.

-     - /like
+### /like

 Allows a user to like a specific post.
 User must be logged in, and not previously liked the post.

-     - /unlike
+### /unlike

 Allows a user to unlike a specific post.
 The user must be logged in, and must have liked the post already.

-     - /follow
+### /follow

 Allows a user to follow another user.
 The user must be logged in.

-     - /unfollow
+### /unfollow

 Allows a user to unfollow another user.
 The user must be logged in.

-     - /comment
+### /comment

 Allows the user to comment on a specific post.
 The user must be logged in.

-     - /comments_get
+### /comments_get

 Gets the comments of a specific post.

-     - /comment_delete
+### /comment_delete

 Allows the user to delete their own comment.
 User must be the author of the comment and logged in.

-     - /comment_check
+### /comment_check

-        Checks if the user has liked
+Checks if the user has liked a comment

-     - /comment_like
+### /comment_like

 Allows a user to like a comment.
 The user must be logged in.

-     - /comment_unlike
+### /comment_unlike

 Allows a user to unlike a comment.
 The user must be logged in and have already liked the post.

 ## Authentication/Authorization

 All visitors of the application are able to:
 - View a post
 - Query guides